-- 14. Sandwich the stainless steel Hold-Down Strip Plates between the canvas and the side flashing. - Align the bolt holes with the flashing and the flat bar inside the canvas. - Start at the centre, inserting elevator bolts and fastening them to the hopper frame. - 15.
-Push the Hold-Down Plates up, so they are behind the canvas, so the bolts are at the bottom of the slots. - Note: As the side flashing wears from use, lower the Hold-Down Plate, so it continues to push the flashing tight against the belt. - 16.
-Install the rest of the flashing on both sides.Do not tighten the bolts yet.
+- 14. Push the stainless steel bar up behind the canvas, so the bolts are at the bottom of the slots. - Note: As the side flashing wears from use, lower the stainless steel bar, so it continues to push the flashing tight against the belt. - 15.
+Install the rest of the flashing on both sides. - Do not tighten the bolts yet.